Video Game: Skylanders aka: Skylanders Spyros Adventure

 Inescapable Ambush: There are many times where the first thing you do upon entering a room is fight off a wave or two of Mooks to unlock a nearby gate.
 Hidden elemental zones in Giants even have rooms where you are specifically ambushed by Evil Skylanders, sometimes two or three at once.

-Instant Awesome, Just Add Dragons: Spyro's Adventure has a dragon Skylander for every element: Spyro (magic), Cynder (undead), Zap (water), Bash (earth), Whirlwind (air), Sunburn (fire), Camo (life), and Drobot (tech).
+Instant Awesome, Just Add Dragons: Spyro's Adventure has a dragon Skylander for every element: Spyro (Magic), Cynder (Undead), Zap (Water), Bash (Earth), Whirlwind (Air), Sunburn (Fire), Camo (Life), and Drobot (Tech).
 Giants adds one more — Flashwing the gem dragon, for the Earth element, and Fire Kraken the Eastern dragon for the Fire element.
 Plus the Dragon's Peak adventure pack level.
 Trap Team boosts the count to 13, with the addition of Blades and Echo, of the Air and Water elements, respectively, and Spotlight and Blackout, who come from the new Light and Dark elements.